HugoMrth/HugoMrth/README.md

 # About Me :

 I'm a biostatistician working in public health.
 I'm specialized in epidemiology and pharmacoepidemiolgy, currently working on big data bases in a public health research lab.

-I'm mainly using R and sharing here R packages regrouping various functions I had to create through my career, along with some [personnal code](https://github.com/HugoMrth/my-code).
+I'm mainly using R and sharing here R packages regrouping various work functions I had to create over the years, along with some [personnal code](https://github.com/HugoMrth/my-code).

-## Curriculum Vitae :

-Here are myy [Curriculum Vitae](https://github.com/HugoMrth/HugoMrth/blob/main/CV.pdf) and the list of my peer-reviewed [publications](https://github.com/HugoMrth/HugoMrth/blob/main/Publications.md).
+You can access both my [Curriculum Vitae](https://github.com/HugoMrth/HugoMrth/blob/main/CV.pdf) and the list of my peer-reviewed [publications](https://github.com/HugoMrth/HugoMrth/blob/main/Publications.md) direclty on Github, or come and visit my [LinkedIn](https://www.linkedin.com/in/hugo-marthinet-b96aa4133/) profile.

-## Socials : 📡

-Here is my [LinkedIn](https://www.linkedin.com/in/hugo-marthinet-b96aa4133/) profile.

 # My work here on Github